Hitesh-15/CovidTracker/README.md

-# CovidTracker displays statistics of Covid19.
+# CovidTracker
+An application which pulls data from covid tracker API and show statistics to the user.

 Data is provided by: https://covid19api.com/